worbli/worbli-testnet/README.md

 1. Fork this repository
 2. Add producer-configs/bp-name.ini to the repository (see worbli.ini as an example)
 3. Please make sure to provide 3 unique producer names.
 (See worbli.ini for an example)
+4. Provide a single producer key.
+This will be used for all 3 producer accounts.
+It is okay to re-use the peer-key ofr the tesnet.
 4. Create a pull request to add your BP configuration to the worbli testnet

 # Notes